 Why We Buy

-It suggests all Ashleys have some universal characteristic that makes them better than the rest of society - it says, "I'm an Ashley, I'm special" without directly saying it.
+It suggests all Ashleys' have some universal characteristic that makes them better than the rest of society - it says, "I'm an Ashley, I'm special" without directly saying it.

-This shirt is allows her to express her greatness, and feed her subconscious need to feel important, so Ashley feels proud wearing it - that is what you're selling.
+This shirt is allows her to feed her subconscious need to feel important, so Ashley feels proud wearing it - that is what you're selling.

 It communicates 3 things Ashley's ego subconsciously wants to possess...

-1. It implies exclusivity.
+1. It's exclusive.
 “You wouldn’t understand” plays off our universal desire to both be unique, and that this uniqueness is expressed through something positive about us that make us better than others.

-3. It feeds the ego.
+3. It feeds her ego.
 A large percentage of people have less than astounding self-esteem.
-Seeing a person’s own name on their shirt, and saying "you're unique and special" subconsciously feeds their need for affection.
+Seeing a person’s own name on their shirt, and saying, "you're unique and special" subconsciously feeds their need for affection.

 If you were selling this shirt, you sell the person feeling good about their identity.

-Buying this shirt in no way makes Ashley feel special, like she matters, like an individual, or gives her what she actually wants (unless of course she really is excited by a desire for cotton and polyester).
+Buying an ordinary shirt in no way makes Ashley feel special, like she matters, like an individual, or gives her what she actually wants.

-Once know how to tap into your customer's core desire, the next step is to design a powerful headline.
+Once know how to tap into your customer's core desire, now it's time to design a powerful headline.

 A poorly designed headline will cost you up to 98% of your sales - one headline can make or break an entire business.

-There are 3 steps to a strong headline.
+There are 3 key messages to communicate to a strong headline:

 3. What they're going to get from reading your page, and why it's worth their time.

-Missing just one of these steps will destroy your chance of making a sale, and this entire process happens subconsciously in less than a second - you must get all the steps perfect.
+Missing just one of these destroys your chance of making a sale.
+This entire process needs to happen with zero mistakes in less than a second.

-Tap the arrow in the right corner, take my "Headline Design" workshop, and master my scientific blueprint for crafting a perfect headline.
+To continue, tap the arrow in the right corner, and take my "Headline Design" workshop.

 10+ hours of the world's most advanced marketing training:

-You need a compelling promise that makes it worth their time to keep reading.
+You need a compelling promise that makes it worth their time to stick around and listen to you.

 "Attract all the wealth, love, happiness, and health you desire."

-In the same way a person ignores an article or magazine headline that isn't relevant to their interests, they're going to ignore a message if they don't see any value (for themselves) in sticking around.
+In the same way a person ignores an article or magazine headline that isn't relevant to their interests, they're going to ignore a message if they don't see any value (for themselves).

 This headline promises everything, yet nothing at the same time...